Skip to contents

 fs::file_copy(catalog_src, catalog_dst, overwrite = TRUE)

-# For critical projects, also backup versions/
+# For critical projects, backup specific artifacts with version history

-versions_dst <- fs::path(backup_dir, sprintf("versions_%s", Sys.Date()))
+artifact_backup <- fs::path(backup_dir, sprintf("model_artifact_%s", Sys.Date()))

-fs::dir_copy(versions_src, versions_dst, overwrite = TRUE)
+fs::dir_copy(artifact_dir, artifact_backup, overwrite = TRUE)

 8. Summary

-Enables lineage tracking - Parent relationships preserved in parents.json
+Lineage tracking - Parent relationships preserved in parents.json

-Supports concurrent access - File-based locking prevents corruption
+Concurrent access - File-based locking prevents corruption

 Key takeaways for users: